Carmen Electra: Personal life

 Five years later, Electra gave an interview to Glamour in which she admitted that she married Rodman in 1998 in direct response to the numbing emotional pain of having lost both her mother and sister: "I was just going through the motions.
 I was completely numb.
 At the time, I was dating Dennis Rodman.
 He was such a fun person to be around, and we went out every night.
 I remember thinking, this is my out.
 I'm just going to have fun, and I'm not going to worry about anything.
 Right after my mom and sister died, I flew to Las Vegas and Dennis and I got married.
 I guess I was trying to cling to whatever I had.
 I'd lost my mom and my sister; I didn't want to lose anyone else."

 On November 22, 2003, Electra married Dave Navarro, lead guitarist for the rock band Jane's Addiction.
 The couple documented their courtship and marriage in an MTV reality television show called 'Til Death Do Us Part: Carmen and Dave.
 On July 17, 2006, she and Navarro announced their separation, and Electra filed for divorce on August 10, 2006; it was finalized on February 20, 2007.

 In April 2008, Electra's representative confirmed that she was engaged to Rob Patterson, a member of the nu metal band Otep and hard rock band Filter.
 Despite remaining engaged for several years, the couple did not wed and in 2012, she appeared as one of the celebrity bachelorettes on the TV dating show The Choice.

 In February 2024, the Los Angeles Superior Court granted Electra's petition to legally change her name from Tara Leigh Patrick to Carmen Electra.

+In February 2026, she spoke with PEOPLE Magazine about her latest tattoo, which reflects her religious devotion.
+The tattoo shows a pair of praying hands holding onto a Catholic rosary and symbolizes God's protection: "...if I have God's hands on my back, go ahead and try to stab me and see what kind of karma you get."